10 Scenarios to use Floor Markings

 - Marking Location – The next thing to look at is the placement of the floor markings.
 You’ll normally want to have the markings along the edge of each aisle so people who are driving hi-lows and other machines can easily see where they can and can’t go.
 For wide aisles, it may be helpful to put a ‘dotted’ line down the center as well.

-- Type of Markings – Choose whether you want to use floor marking tape (which you can find here), or floor marking paint for your facility.
+- Type of Markings – Choose whether you want to use floor marking tape, or floor marking paint for your facility.
 In most cases, floor marking tape is faster and easier to install and it can actually last longer if it is applied properly.
 No matter what type you use, make sure to choose a high quality option that is made specifically for this type of environment.

 In addition to these standard considerations, try to think of anything else about your facility that may need special attention.
 Taking a little extra time up front will help ensure your floor marking strategy for your aisles works properly.